ikramhasan/Subreddit-Viewer/README.md

 # Subreddit Viewer

-A subreddit viewer made using Flutter and Dart ❤.
+A web app built using flutter that fetches top posts of a subreddit and lets users view the full sizes image upon mouse click.

 ## Website

-To see the app in action, click [here](https://earthquake-visualization.web.app/#/)
+To see the app in action, click [here](https://subreddit-viewer.web.app/#/)

 ## App preview